Science meets Regions

 Getting to Pori

 Arriving by plane: Most international flights to Finland arrive at Helsinki-Vantaa airport.
+From Helsinki there are new flight connections available to Pori, see the schedules.
 Turku and Tampere are also possible destinations and are located near Pori.

 Arriving by train: There are train connections between Helsinki-Vantaa airport and Pori.
 For detailed timetables and price information, please visit the webpage VR.